Georges034302/cloud-wil-demo/week5/lab_5_a_cicd_intro.md

 # 🚀 Lab 5-A: Introduction to CI/CD with Azure

-## 🎯 Objectives
+## 🌟 Objectives

 - Understand the principles of Continuous Integration (CI) and Continuous Deployment (CD)
 - Explore CI/CD tools provided by Azure: GitHub Actions, Azure DevOps, Deployment Center
 - Set up a GitHub repository with a simple application
 - Create a resource group to manage CI/CD resources
 - Explore CI/CD options in Azure App Service Deployment Center
-- Prepare foundational components for Labs 5-B to 5-F
+- Deploy using Portal, CLI, and ARM
+- Validate App Service and GitHub integration post-deployment

 ---